COMMGMT 7006 - People and Organisations (M)

 General Course Information

-Course Code COMMGMT 7006 Course People and Organisations (M) Coordinating Unit Adelaide Business School Term Trimester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Course Description This course explores behaviour in the workplace from an individual, group and organisational perspective.
+Course Code COMMGMT 7006 Course People and Organisations (M) Coordinating Unit Management Term Trimester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Course Description This course explores behaviour in the workplace from an individual, group and organisational perspective.
 It seeks to develop an understanding of how individual attributes such as attitudes, personality, values and motivation, impact on employee performance.
 It also considers the role of groups and teams in supporting organisational outcomes, strategies for managing interpersonal and intergroup conflict, organisational communication and the importance of leadership in promoting positive employee behaviours.
 Topics examined from an organisational level perspective include culture, and stress management.

 Course Coordinator: Associate Professor Chia-Yen (Chad) Chiu